Lorraine Winstanley: Career

 In 2020, she was unable to match her 2019 World Championship performance, losing to Lisa Ashton in the quarter-final.
-Following the collapse of the BDO, Winstanley did not compete in a World Championship in 2021, but in the first edition of the successor tournament, the 2022 WDF World Championship, she reached the semi-final before losing to eventual champion Beau Greaves.
+Following the collapse of the BDO, Winstanley did not compete in a World Championship in 2021, but in the first edition of the successor tournament, the 2022 WDF World Championship, she reached the semi-finals before losing to eventual champion Beau Greaves.

 During the collapse of the BDO in 2020, Winstanley also began competing on the PDC Challenge Tour and the PDC Women's Series.
 She won her first PDC event in 2022, defeating Rhian O'Sullivan in the final of event 10.
 Her Women's Series performances in the first half of 2022 led to her qualification for the inaugural Women's World Matchplay.
 Winstanley won her quarter-final against Rhian Griffiths 4–3 before losing 2–5 to Fallon Sherrock in the semi-final.

 In 2023, Winstanley failed to qualify for the Women's World Matchplay, narrowly missing out on qualification after being overtaken in the qualification race by Noa-Lynn van Leuven in the final Women's Series event of the qualification period.
 Later in the year, she was knocked out in the quarter-final of the 2023 WDF World Championship by Aileen de Graaf.

 After failing to qualify for the 2024 Women's World Matchplay and 2024 WDF World Championship, Winstanley qualified for the 2025 Women's World Matchplay, her first televised major tournament since the 2023 WDF World Championship.
-She was unable to win a leg in her quarter-final, losing 4–0 to Noa-Lynn van Leuven after struggling to stay with the Dutch player's scoring power.
+She was unable to win a leg in her quarter-final, losing 4–0 to van Leuven.